sentora/sentora-installers/README.md

 > The following commands are published on the official ZPanel download page.

-Installation is now as simple as:-
+Installation for CentOS 6.4 is now as simple as running the following command from the terminal:-

 ```shell
 bash <(curl -Ss https://raw.github.com/zpanel/installers/master/install/CentOS-6_4/10_1_1.sh)